thehui87/Learning-Godot/tutorial_input_events.md

 ```
 ### InputMap

 Customizing and re-mapping input from code is often desired.
 If your whole workflow depends on actions, the [InputMap](class_inputmap) singleton is ideal for reassigning or creating different actions at run-time.

--explain InputMap and how to map to user-events.
+This singleton is not saved (must be modified manually) and it's state is run from the project settings (engine.cfg).
+So any dynamic system of this type needs to store settings in the way the programmer sees best fit.